aphp/edsnlp/docs/user-guide/normalisation.md

 ### Lowercase

-The `lowercase` pipeline transforms every token to lowercase.
+The `eds.lowercase` pipeline transforms every token to lowercase.
 It is not configurable.

 Consider the following example :